 The latest camcorders are small, light, affordable and capable of shooting HD video.
 PC Advisor reviews 12 delectably diminutive devices.

-Compact camcorders: conclusions
+Compact camcorders: the future's tiny

 - Ranked and rated - the best holiday video cams